Mafia (series): Gameplay

-Each game in the Mafia series allows the player to take on the role of a criminal in a large city, typically an individual who plans to rise through the ranks of organised crime.
+Each game in the Mafia series allows the player to take on the role of a criminal in a large city, typically an individual who plans to rise through the ranks of organized crime.
 The player character is given various missions by friends and mafia figures in the city underworld which must be completed to progress through the storyline.

 The use of vehicles in an explorable urban environment provides a basic simulation of a working city, complete with pedestrians who generally obey traffic signals.
 Further details are used to flesh out an open-ended atmosphere that has been used in several other games.
 Traffic rules and regulations are stringently and realistically enforced in the games; failure to obey them through speeding or reckless driving are usually met with penalties such as citations, with further violations resulting in efforts by law enforcement to retaliate more aggressively and thus incapacitate the player.

 Setting

-Games in the Mafia series are set in fictional locales modeled after American cities, at various points in time during the 20th century, when the American Mafia was the height of its power.
+Games in the Mafia series are set in fictional locales modeled after American cities, at various points in time during the 20th century, when the American Mafia was at the height of its power.
 Mafia is set in Lost Heaven during the 1930s.
 Lost Heaven is loosely based on New York City, Chicago and San Francisco.
-Mafia II is set in the 1940s and early 1950s in Empire Bay, which is based on New York, Chicago, San Francisco, Los Angeles, Boston and Detroit.
-Mafia III is set in the late 1960s in New Bordeaux, a fictionalised version of New Orleans.
+Mafia II is set in the 1940s and early 1950s in Empire Bay, which is a fictional version of New York, with influences from Chicago, San Francisco, Los Angeles, Boston and Detroit.
+Mafia III is set in the late 1960s in New Bordeaux, a fictionalized version of New Orleans.